rjt-pl/Minecraft-RCON/README.md

 # About Minecraft::RCON

-`Net::RCON::Minecraft` is a Minecraft-specific implementation of the RCON protocol, used to automate sending commands and receiving responses from a Minecraft server.
+`Minecraft::RCON` is a Minecraft-specific implementation of the RCON protocol, used to automate sending commands and receiving responses from a Minecraft server.